casssoft/imgui_lua_bindings/README.md

 For LOVE bindings check out https://github.com/slages/love-imgui (uses these C++ bindings and does the rest of the work for you).

-Supported functions: 222 Unsupported functions: 77 for 1.50 (WIP)
+Function support for dear imgui 1.50 (WIP):
+Normal Imgui functions: Supported: 222 Unsupported: 77 Imgui DrawList functions: Supported: 34 Unsupported: 10

 ##How to call these imgui bindings from lua##